danielkrupinski/Osiris/Source/InventoryChanger/README.md

 ## Features

-* Weapon skins, knives, gloves, agents
+* Weapon skins, knives
+  * StatTrak counts kills
+* Gloves, agents
 * Agent patches
-  * can be applied to agents
+  * can be applied to agents and removed from them
 * Stickers
   * can be applied to weapons and scraped
 * Weapon cases, sticker capsules, pins capsules, graffiti boxes, music kit boxes
   * can be opened
   * item drop rates resemble real drop rates
   * "special rare items" can be unboxed
+  * StatTrak items can be unboxed
 * Souvenir packages
   * can be opened
   * have real teams and MVP player from a random match